 Low-Code: A Fast-Track To Full-Stack Web Development?

-Before we take a closer look at low-code, let me clarify one thing: low-code is not a programming language.
-So my title is somewhat misleading.
-I would consider low-code to be more of an approach to software development: one that enables developers to achieve business outcomes faster compared to a full-code approach.
+Before we take a closer look at low code and how it compares to full stack development, let me clarify one thing: low-code is not a programming language.
+So my title for this article is somewhat misleading.
+I would consider low-code to be an approach to software development: one that enables developers to achieve business outcomes faster compared to a traditional full-stack approach.

-Starting your developer journey with a low-code tool can be a fast track to a career in software development.
+Starting your developer journey with a low-code tool can be a fast track to a career in software or web development.
 Here are five reasons why:

 Low-code tools are designed to solve business problems and flatten the learning curve.
 When learning a low-code tool, you will not learn how to reverse a string or how to loop through a dictionary.
 Instead, you will learn how to solve business problems through technology.
 Some low-code tools make it very easy to build online database applications, such as custom CRM or membership systems.
 Others excel in building custom mobile apps.
 In general, low-code tools are much more opinionated than general-purpose languages, meaning they prescribe a certain way of solving a particular problem.
 This means that you will work on actual business problems much earlier in your developer journey, and see results much faster than you would when learning raw programming languages.